 Make sure you focus on dynamic mobility drills to really get the joints happy before diving into anything strength-based.

 Just hopping on the treadmill won’t do it.
-Use the 5-minute warm-up videos below because your workouts
+Use the 5-minute warm-up videos for females below before your workouts.

 What Equipment Do You Need For The Workouts